The island is broken down into five distinct regions and driving routes, but it’s the Cabot Trail that lures visitors from around the world.

 This 186mi (300km) circular route can be completed in either direction, though counter-clockwise keeps you on the outer side of the roadway for those epic views.

 Take your time and spend a minimum of three nights on the Cabot Trail to fully appreciate the coastal and mountain views.

-In addition to Louisbourg, other notable towns to visit include Sydney, Ingonish, Chetichamp, Inverness, and Baddeck.
+In addition to Louisbourg, other notable towns to visit include Sydney, Ingonish, Cheticamp, Inverness, and Baddeck.

 Learn about the various species of whales that inhabit the waters around Cape Breton Island on a whale watching tour.
 The best spot on the island for a whale watching tour is from Pleasant Bay where you’ll head out onto the waters in small zodiac boats with highly experienced guides.

 Outdoor adventures abound on Cape Breton Island, including kayaking, cycling, and camping.
 Hikers will want to spend a few days at Cape Breton Highlands National Park and tackle both Franey – a challenging 4.6mi (7.5km) loop trail with

 Cape Breton Island celebrates its Celtic culture in grand fashion in the fall season.
 Every year for 9 days, Celtic Colors International Festival takes over the island with live music and dance performances.

 The festival draws visitors from around the world and takes place with the stunning backdrop of the fall colors.

 Want to know more about Canada?
 Check out our podcast.
 We discuss when a traveler becomes a snack; the perils of wilderness adventure, a culinary tour of the provinces for foodies, and we speak to World Nomads photography scholarship mentor Richard I'Anson.